Sonidos de la Tierra

-- Music schools and youth orchestras are currently carrying on their activities and work in over 180 cities, towns, rural and slum schools.
-The beneficiaries manage the program, generating 88% of the financial resources by their own means, with the remaining budget filled by donor contributions.
+- Music schools and youth orchestras are currently carrying out programs in more than 180 cities, towns, and rural and slum schools.

 - More than 400 musical instruments have been build at the organization’s workshops, including instruments made from materials recycled from trash.